decentralized-identity/presentation-exchange/spec/spec.md

                   ```
                 - `not equal-to` - Use the `const` descriptor with the `not`
                   operator.
 For example, to request proof that an attribute does
-                  not have the value "Karen":
+                  not have the value "Karen", use the following as the value of
+                  the `filter` object:
                   ```json
                   {
                     "not": {